kshitijpurwar/Javascript30/0.TemplateBoilerplate/README.md

 - This boilerplate has [browserSync](https://browsersync.io/) which is insanely AWESOME :tada: :tada: :tada: :balloon:.
 All you need to do is edit the Sass, Pug and JS in `/build/src/`
 - Use `gulp production` to update __Production__ `index.html` in root folder before pushing to github
-- Use `index.html` in `/build/dist` for testing, it's the one with live reload
+- Use `test.html` in `root` for testing, it's the one with live reload

 ## Gulp Plugins employed
 - [Sass Compiler](https://www.npmjs.com/package/gulp-sass)